 Since diabetes often has no symptoms in the early stages, it is important to talk to your healthcare provider about your risks and getting tested for the disease.

 Facts About the A1C Test

 The A1C test is a common blood test used to diagnose prediabetes and diabetes.
-If prediabetes is detected, you can partner with your healthcare provider to take steps to prevent or delay the onset of type 2 diabetes, says Juliet Vento, M.D., a primary care physician with Baptist Health Primary Care.
+If prediabetes is detected, you can partner with your healthcare provider to take steps to prevent or delay the onset of type 2 diabetes.
 If diabetes is diagnosed, treatment to prevent complications must begin promptly.

 The A1C test reflects your average blood glucose (also known as blood sugar) levels over a period of three months.
 Specifically, the test measures what percentage of your hemoglobin — a protein in red blood cells that carries oxygen — is coated with sugar.
 A higher percentage indicates higher blood glucose levels and a higher risk of diabetes complications.

 A normal A1C level is below 5.7 percent.
 A result between 5.7 and 6.4 percent is considered prediabetes, which indicates a high risk of developing diabetes.
 An A1C level of 6.5 percent or above on two separate occasions confirms the diagnosis of diabetes.